 Remodeling a Wet Area

-The bathroom’s wet area is the portion of the room that is waterproofed because it’s designed to get wet.
-Typically, this encompasses the bathtub, shower, or combination of the two, as well as the walls around it.
+The bathroom’s wet area is the portion of the room that is waterproofed because it’s designed to withstand the damp, humid conditions found in a bathroom.
+Typically, this encompasses the bathtub, shower, or combination of the two, as well as the walls and floors around it.
 It’s also usually the most expensive part of a bathroom remodeling project.

-Since there are so many projects possible with the wet area, the time and expense of this home renovation can vary greatly.
+Because there are so many projects related to the wet area, the time and expense of this renovation can vary greatly.
 It might take just a few hours if you’re just having the tub refinished or a liner installed.
-However, large projects like converting all or part of a bathroom into a wet room can take several days to several weeks, since they involve substantial demolition.
+However, large projects like converting all or part of a bathroom into a wet room can take several days to several weeks since they involve substantial demolition.

 Updating Cabinetry

-Upgrading or refinishing your cabinets is typically not as expensive as many other parts of the project.
-Ready-to-assemble cabinets can cost as little as $50–$200 per unit, and you can install them yourself, though they won’t last as long as more durable materials like solid wood or hardwood.
-Of course, more durable material costs more, and a high-end double vanity can cost $2,000 or more.
+Replacing, upgrading or refinishing your bathroom cabinets is typically not as expensive as many other parts of the project.
+Cabinets can cost $200–$600 per unit, and you can install ready-to-assemble cabinets yourself.
+Of course, more durable material costs more, and a high-end custom vanity can cost $10,000.
 Remember that bathroom cabinetry needs to withstand more humidity than cabinets in other rooms.

 Updating Countertops

 Cabinets usually go hand-in-hand with countertops, and you’ve got a choice of materials here, too.
-Additionally, bathroom countertops don’t have to stand up to the same level of use as kitchen countertops, so you have a few more options.
+Bathroom countertops don’t have to stand up to the same level of use as kitchen countertops, so you have a few more options.

 The least expensive materials are laminate, tile, and sealed wood, though these may be difficult to clean or be susceptible to damage.
 Granite, marble, and solid surface materials like quartzite are more expensive and durable, but some need to be properly sealed and may show stains.